AstralElite-open-source/secure-onion-forum/README.md

 Lightweight, login-protected forum for Tor.
 Fast to deploy, minimal dependencies, and ready as a v3 onion service.

+## full encryption - First login will become admin then you are able to add user and admin.
+### upcoming feature - delete user and edit username and password
 ## Features

 - Zero JavaScript by default, server‑rendered UI